About Fertility Scotland

 “A single Fertility Network for Scotland should be created to promote sharing of good practice and expertise, to create national protocols for every single process involved in fertility services, and to support delivery…”

 Launched in 2021, Fertility Scotland is commissioned via NHS National Services Scotland on behalf of Scottish Government and will support NHS fertility services to learn from best practice, adopting a “Once for Scotland” approach and identify areas of improvement and develop work streams to address these areas.
-The network is led by a clinician Abha Maheshwari and scientist Joanne Leitch and brings together representatives across the fertility sector including patient groups, doctors, nurses, scientists, managers and Scottish Government policy leads.
+The network is led by a clinician Abha Maheshwari and scientist Joanne Leitch and brings together representatives across the fertility care sector including patient groups, doctors, nurses, scientists, managers and Scottish Government policy leads.